guypursey/diffcraft/README.md

 Takes two strings `a` and `b`, and returns data on their differences, using specified `userInput` and `userDisplay` functions to determine how to flag those differences.

-`userInput` needs to be a function that returns a Promise, which resolves to one of the following single-character strings:
+`userInput` needs to be either a string or a function that returns a Promise.

+The string should have contain a character for each diff, encoding the decision about each one, or the function should return a Promise which resolves to one of the following single-character strings:

  - `y`: Mark a diff for staging.
  - `n`: Mark a diff to not be staged.